ProvisionGenie/ProvisionGenie/Docs/LogicApps.md

 ![header image](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/Genie_Header.png)

 ProvisionGenie 💜 Microsoft Graph!
+Our entire provision process leverages the power of Microsoft Graph API and we plan to continue with this in future versions with extended use cases.
+Learn more about [Microsoft Graph](https://docs.microsoft.com/graph/overview).

 ![ProvisionGenie loves Microsoft Graph](/Docs/media/ProvisionGenieLovesGraph.png)

-Our entire provision process leverages the power of Microsoft Graph API and we plan to continue with this in future versions.

 ## Why we chose Azure Logic Apps over Power Automate